 If you want to see highlights of the city, a guided tour is recommended.
 There are free options, check out the video for a nice impression.

 In the past years, San José worked hard to become a more attractive travel destination.
 Now, neighbourhoods like Barrio Escalante are full of nice bars and restaurants.
 Here you can order typical Costa Rican fare, but also Indian and Italian food, vegan dishes or fusion.
+It is of course optional, this itinerary can be adapted to your needs and one night San Jose or near the airport can also be chosen.

 Looking for other great insider tips?
 Read Renee’s blog about the hip neighborhoods of San José.